Ounces In A Pound Chart

 256 16

 This chart shows a direct linear relationship.
-To find the number of pounds, simply divide the number of ounces by 16.
+In practice, to find the number of pounds, simply divide the number of ounces by 16.
 Conversely, to find the number of ounces, multiply the number of pounds by 16.

 Beyond the Basic Chart: Practical Applications and Calculations